mohamedmansour/btjs/README.md

 }
 ```

-The `BuildTimeRenderingProtocol` is an object generated by the BTR process.
+The `BuildTimeRenderingProtocol` is an object generated by the BTJS process.
 It functions as an append-only data structure, with each item possessing a unique method of writing to the response buffer.
 Currently, we support three response types: `Signal`, `Raw`, and `Repeat`.
 These types dictate the rendering approach for each stream partial.

 - `Signal`: This type streams a dynamic variable to the stream buffer.
 - `Raw`: This type streams static text to the stream buffer.